WHAT TO EXPECT

 Topology Graph Layout

 The Topology Graph can be organized into four points of interest.
-To start, you have the main network graph at the center, displaying traffic traveling to and from the cloudSwXtch.
-Then, you have the two configuration panels: The View By/Filter Bar and the Topology Toolbox.
-Both are collapsible and moveable across the topology graph.
-Finally, at the left of the page, there are some additional tools, such as Center Graph, Resize Nodes, Glossary, and Settings.
+To start, the main network graph, at the center, displays traffic traveling to and from the cloudSwXtch.
+Then, there are two configuration panels: The View By/Filter Bar and the Topology Toolbox.
+Both are collapsible and movable across the topology graph.
+Finally, on the left of the page, there are some additional tools, such as Center Graph, Resize Nodes, Remove Groups Config, Glossary, and Settings.

-In addition to these four main areas, selecting a component node in the topology graph will open its Component Information Panel and Radial Menu.
-Here, users will find metrics specific to that component and additional configuration options.
-Depending on the component class (cloudSwXtch, bridge or xNIC), this could include adding adaptors for protocol fanout via the cloudSwXtch component node, configuring HA for multiple multicast groups at the xNIC, and toggling deduplication on or off for the endpoints.
+In addition to these four main areas, selecting a component node in the topology graph will open its Component Information Panel.
+Here, users will find metrics specific to that component and additional specific information, such as Environmental and Hardware data.
+Selecting a component with a right click opens the Radial Menu for configuration options.
+Depending on the component class (cloudSwXtch, bridge, or xNIC), this could include adding adaptors for protocol fanout via the cloudSwXtch component node, configuring HA at the xNIC level, and toggling deduplication on or off for the endpoints.
+Note that most of this configuration can also be accomplished via System Management.

 The View By/Filter By bar and Layers Toolbox are all movable across the Topology Graph and collapsible.